 2 ripe peaches chunked [peelings on]

 All chunks about 3/4-1 inch square or so.
 The colors are all so vivid together.
 Your guests will not want to resist.
-When you peel off the brilliant red skin off the Strawberry Pear, the surprising white flesh with tiny black seeds [similar looking to a kiwi inside] are a real surprise and brightens up the whole dish.
+When you peel off the brilliant red skin of the Strawberry Pear, the surprising white flesh with tiny black seeds [similar looking to a kiwi inside] is a real surprise and brightens up the whole dish.
 If you cannot find a Strawberry Pear, substitute 2 peeled kiwis chunked.

 Otherwise, you might add a bit of raw blue agave.